India’s changes in Kashmir create long-term uncertainty

-NEW DELHI — India’s Parliament has approved the Hindu nationalist-led government’s decision to revoke the special constitutional status of Muslim-majority Jammu and Kashmir state, thrusting the Himalayan region wracked by insurgency into long-term uncertainty.
+NEW DELHI — India’s Parliament has approved the Hindu nationalist-led government’s decision to revoke the special constitutional status of Muslim-majority Jammu and Kashmir, thrusting the disputed region wracked by insurgency into long-term uncertainty.
 Ignoring opposition by Kashmiri leaders, it also approved a bill to strip Jammu and Kashmir of its statehood, separating it into two federal territories.

 WHAT DID THE GOVERNMENT DO?